jeslie0/julia-mandel/README.md

 # julia-mandel
-Code for generating Mandelbrot Sets and Julia Sets
+Code for generating Mandelbrot Sets, Julia Sets and tweeting them.

-compile julia.c and run "a.out c_real c_imaginary"
+To simply make an Julia Set, compile julia.c and run "a.out c_real c_imaginary".

-python files are for Python 3 and require PILLOW
+To make the Mandelbrot set, run mandel.py.
+It requires PILLOW and Python 3.

+To tweet a julia set image, make sure that tweet.py and julia.py are in the same folder.
+Make a twitter bot and edit the required fields in tweet.py to link it to your account.
+Then run tweet.py.
+Requires PILLOW, tweepy.

 With help from @majaha